Get Away in 2020: Planning and Budgeting for Your Next Trip

 Adding up your budget

-Now that you have your trip all planned, you’re ready to really add up your budget.
+Now that you have your trip all planned, you’re ready to calculate your budget.
 At this point, even if you haven’t booked it just yet, you’ll likely know how much your flights and lodging accommodations will cost you, but there are plenty of other costs to consider.
-This could include more obvious expenses like dining, attraction entry fees, and transportation but might also include things like souvenirs, tips, and perhaps some extra funds in case of emergencies.
+This could include obvious expenses like dining, attraction entry fees, and transportation, but might also include things like souvenirs, tips, and perhaps some extra funds in case of emergencies.
 Although building a budget can be a bit tedious at times, by calculating these costs ahead of time and saving up the money required to cover them, it’ll be much easier to enjoy your trip without worrying about money or getting surprised by unexpected expenses.

 Making Your Trip Budget Go Further